AtuAmbala/atuambala.github.io/_projects/compiler.md

 * **Functions and Scoping:** The compiler manages function declarations and calls, correctly handling **variable scope** to ensure that variables are accessed and modified in the intended context.
 * **Performance Metrics:** The final compiler is efficient, with a recorded execution time of just 2.85 milliseconds.
 The generated MIPS code for a 168-line C-- program results in 840 lines of M

-This Porject was done in collaboration with Owen Kroeger
+This project was done in collaboration with Owen Kroeger